Online Master of Defense And Strategic Studies

 - Accelerated seven-week courses

-- Preparation for intelligence and national security careers
+- Ideally suited for students interested in intelligence and national security careers

 National defense is a matter of extreme importance and requires a diversity of viewpoints from knowledgeable professionals with differing skill sets and expertise.
 Students who choose this career path require a competent understanding of the big picture, as well as the subtleties of their particular positions.
 They will learn the history behind the current security environment, study the evolution of modern warfare and analyze special defense challenges facing the country.
 Finally, they will produce an original assessment on the future of modern warfare and its implications for national military strategy.